seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 """"""""""""""""""""""""""""""

 The constraint codes are, in general, expected to behave the same way they do in GCC.
-LLVM's support is often implemented on an 'as-needed' basis, to support C inline asm code which was supported by GCC.
-A mismatch in behavior between LLVM and GCC likely indicates a bug in LLVM.
+LLVM37's support is often implemented on an 'as-needed' basis, to support C inline asm code which was supported by GCC.
+A mismatch in behavior between LLVM37 and GCC likely indicates a bug in LLVM37.

 Some constraint codes are typically supported by all targets: